Are you undecided about your major? Career Services can help!

 Knowing yourself is a critical component in choosing a major and career path.
 Examining your personal, academic, and professional priorities along with what you enjoy doing and what talents and abilities you have (and wish to develop) will give you a deeper understanding of self and will allow you to select a major and career that you are passionate about.
 This passion and enthusiasm will, in turn, lead to success and satisfaction.

-- Use FOCUS2 to help you uncover your skills, interests, and values related to career choice.
+- Use career assessments to help you uncover your skills, interests, and values related to career choices.

 Next…Explore Majors and Careers